DigitalHealthIntegration/fhir-gateway/plugins/README.md

 ## De-identification plugin.

-This plugin is designed to:
+This plugin is designed to modify the response from the FHIR server before sending it to the client.
 - Remove sensitive information from the patient resource.
 - Encode all resource IDs.
 - Remove display values from all reference elements.